 Travelers looking for a diverse population and a mix of ancient tradition versus modern city life will appreciate a holiday to Hawaii’s most eclectic island.

-Stay here: Jenny’s Cottage – Apartment With Sea View (from $187)
+👉 Stay here: Jenny’s Cottage – Apartment With Sea View — a charming cottage with breathtaking sea views, ideal for a cozy, scenic getaway.

 14. St. John, U.S. Virgin Islands